Security

 Snowsight UI

-SELECT REPLACE(LOWER(CURRENT_ORGANIZATION_NAME()), '_', '-') || '-' || REPLACE(LOWER(CURRENT_ACCOUNT_NAME()), '_', '-') || '.snowflakecomputing.com';You can verify the generated URL by visiting it in your browser; it should redirect to your Snowflake account where the Workbench Native App is hosted.
+SELECT REPLACE(LOWER(CURRENT_ORGANIZATION_NAME()), '_', '-') || '-' || REPLACE(LOWER(CURRENT_ACCOUNT_NAME()), '_', '-') || '.snowflakecomputing.com';Visit the generated URL in your browser and verify that it points to the Snowflake account hosting the Posit Team Native App.

 For further details, see Snowflake Network Rules.